Logo

 26 Facts About Nikita Mikhalkov

-Nikita Mikhalkov received the "Special Lion" of the Venice Film Festival for his contribution to the cinematography and nominated for an Academy Award for the film 12.
+Nikita Mikhalkov received the "Special Lion" at the Venice Film Festival for his contribution to the cinematography and an Academy Award nomination for the legal drama 12.

-Nikita Mikhalkov was born in Moscow into the distinguished, artistic Nikita Mikhalkov family.
+Nikita Mikhalkov was born in Moscow into the noble and distinguished Nikita Mikhalkov family.

 Nikita Mikhalkov studied acting at the children's studio of the Moscow Art Theatre and later at the Shchukin School of the Vakhtangov Theatre.